 Photo 14: Wrap the outside corner

 Corners are never perfectly straight.
 Always end the paper at an inside corner and start the next strip along a new plumb line (Photos 12 and 13).
-A perfectly concealed seam at the corner involves a three-step process:
+A perfectly concealed seam at the corner in a how to hang wallpaper project involves a three-step process:

 1. Wrap the first sheet around the corner and trim it off, leaving 1/4 in.